PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/StepReadyFloating.prompt.md

 CENTER( IMAGE(Pictures/SubjectPositioningFreeFloating.gif, 350) )

-CENTER(Pull the HMD over your eyes then press the CBUTTON on the REMOTE to begin. )
+CENTER(Pull the HMD over your eyes then press the RBUTTON on the REMOTE to begin. )